ChandlerEx/Projects/SoilMonitor/README.md

 My wife got a succulent as a gift, but she was worried about overwatering it - a common way to kill a succulent!
 So, to help, I decided to build a soil monitor and configure it specifically for succulents.
 <br>The result is a battery-powered soil moisture monitor with a clear OLED display and ultra-low power sleep mode.
-Designed to be compact and dead-simple for plant lovers who just want to know when to water.
+Designed to be compact and dead simple for plant lovers who just want to know when to water.
 <br>This project demonstrates:
 - sensor calibration & analog input
 - power management